Vixen APZ Mount Review

 Accessories

-A range of accessories from Vixen are available for the APZ:
+Various accessories from Vixen are available for the basic APZ:

-· A stylish semi-rigid case with lots of pockets and pouches that’s a snug fit for either the APZ or AP
+· A stylish semi-rigid case with lots of pockets and pouches that’s a snug fit for either the APZ or AP, see below

 · Various tripods, see above

-· A set of accessories that convert the APZ into an equatorial AP mount:
+To convert the APZ into an equatorial AP mount, you have the following options:

-· A counterweight bar and weight(s) for all but the smallest OTAs (for the equatorial AP conversion)
+· Counterweight bar and weight(s) for all but the smallest OTAs

 In Use – Daytime